-- (2) Radiation monitors should be checked for operability and correct adjustment to ensure that they give an alarm if the radiation levels reach the alarm setting; - (3) Radiation levels at the water surface should be limited by the use of approved procedures and tools to ensure that fuel is not raised too close to the water surface: - (4) The ventilation system should be operated correctly to ensure that levels of airborne contamination remain within limits;(5) Adequate communications should be provided between the pool area, the - (6) There should be proper supervision and work control procedures (with the use of radiation work permits), adequate training should be provided, and dose history records and medical records of personnel should be kept; (7) Access to the fuel pool area should be controlled. - 5.18.
+- procedures and tools to ensure that fuel is not raised too close to the water surface; - (4) The ventilation system should be operated correctly to ensure that levels of airborne contamination remain within limits; - (5) Adequate communications should be provided between the pool area, the control room and radiation protection staff; - (6) There should be proper supervision and work control procedures (with the use of radiation work permits), adequate training should be provided, and dose history records and medical records of personnel should be kept; - (7) Access to the fuel pool area should be controlled. - 5.18.
 For dry storage or storage under liquids other than water, appropriate safety procedures should be established. - 5.19.
-For some reactor types, such as PWRs, it is important for safety purposes to retain sufficient capacity in the storage facility for irradiated fuel to accommodate the fuel inventory of the reactor and one full set of control rods at any given time
+For some reactor types, such as PWRs, it is important for safety purposes to retain sufficient capacity in the storage facility for irradiated fuel to accommodate the fuel inventory of the reactor and one full set of control rods at any given time (see Ref.[15]). - 5.20.

-- (see Ref.[15]).

-5.20.
 A policy for the exclusion of foreign materials should be adopted for all storage of irradiated fuel.
-Procedures should be in place to control the use of certain materials such as transparent sheets, which cannot be seen in water, and - and appropriate storage arrangements should be made for them, such as: - -Storing leaking or damaged assemblies separately from other irradiated fuel;
+Procedures should be in place to control the use of certain materials such as transparent sheets, which cannot be seen in water, and loose parts (see also paragraphs 2.53A-2.53D). - 5.21.
+Plans should be prepared for dealing with damaged or leaking fuel assemblies and appropriate storage arrangements should be made for them, such as: - -Storing leaking or damaged assemblies separately from other irradiated fuel; - Providing containers (together with space in which to store them) capable of retaining a severely damaged assembly and any fragments, yet permitting adequate cooling; - Providing containers or quivers for failed rods removed from assemblies that function as a new first barrier and can be used either for long-term storage, or for transport off the site.